Vole Tunnels or Burrows

-Tunnels and burrows under melted snow are caused by small, mouse-like animals called voles.
-Voles are most active in lawns near unmown pastures or wooded areas, or where dense vegetation provides shelter for them, like plants around foundations.
-Voles feed on grass and use tunnels to move about under the snow.
+Tunnels or burrows in lawn areas are caused by small, mouse-like animals called voles.
+Voles are most active in lawns that are near unmown pastures or wooded areas, or where dense vegetation provides shelter for them.
+Voles feed on grass and dig tunnels to move about under the lawn.

-Populations of voles are cyclical, so they may come again for a couple of years and then disappear for a number of years.
+Populations of voles are cyclical, so they may appear for a couple of years and then disappear for a number of years.
 If they are causing extensive damage to trees, shrubs and lawns, use baited mousetraps to reduce their population.

 Do you have a question?
 Try Ask an Expert!